splunk/observability-workshop/docs/modules/module1/nginx.md

 ---

-Let's validate this in your shell as well, before creating load on you system:
+Let's validate this in your shell as well, before creating load on your system:

 ```bash
 kubectl get pods